Sommer Ray Flaunts Washboard Abs & Ample Cleavage In Tiny Crop Top

 Sommer Ray isn’t shy when it comes to showing off her incredible figure.
 The fitness model shared a series of sexy snaps for her 22.6 million followers to enjoy.
 In the photos, the stunner gazed seductively into the camera as she flaunted her washboard abs and ample cleavage in a barely-there crop top.
-She also wore a pair of low-rise khaki colored sweatpants.
+She also wore a pair of low-rise khaki-colored sweatpants.

 The 23-year-old paired the sultry look with a dainty necklace, numerous rings and bracelets, and a white scrunchie secured on her wrist.
-She styled her highlighted hair in tousled waves and opted to wear minimal makeup that subtly enhanced her gorgeous features.
+She styled her highlighted hair in tousled waves, opting to wear minimal makeup that subtly enhanced her gorgeous features.

 Fans were floored by the photos.

-“Unquestionably beautiful again and again,” praised a follower.
+“Unquestionably beautiful again and again,” praised one follower.

-“You’re so beautiful,” said another.
+“You’re so beautiful,” said another user.

 “Ur perfect in every way ilysm,” added a different commenter.